EtonHouse Personal Data Protection Statement

-EthonHouse International School (EIS) respects the privacy of individuals and recognizes the importance of the personal data you have entrusted to us and believe that it is our responsibility to properly manage, protect, process and disclose our students, their parent/guardian’s personal data.
+EtonHouse respects the privacy of individuals and recognizes the importance of the personal data you have entrusted to us and believes that it is our responsibility to properly manage, protect, process and disclose our students, their parent’s’/guardian’s’ personal data.

-At EIS, we are also committed to adhering to the provisions and principles of the Personal Data Protection Act 2012.
-As such, this Personal Data Protection Statement is to assist our in understanding how we collect, use and/or disclose personal data.
+At EtonHouse, we are also committed to adhering to the provisions and principles of the Personal Data Protection Act 2012.
+As such, this Personal Data Protection Statement is to assist us our in understanding how we collect, use and/or disclose personal data.

 The Act takes into account the following concepts:

 Organisations may collect, use or disclose personal data only with the individual's knowledge and consent (with some exceptions) and you may, at any time, withdraw your consent to the collection, use, disclosure, transfer and/or processing of Personal Data;

 Organisations may collect, use or disclose personal data in an appropriate manner for the circumstances, and only if they have informed the individual of purposes for the collection, use or disclosure; and